interledgerjs/tf-connector/README.md

   ILP ADDRESS` (line 41).
 Some examples of prefixes that have already been used are `g.zero`, `g.africa`, and `g.pando`.

-- Replace the "`us-east-1`" in `sdb.us-east-1.amazonaws.com` with your AWS region (the one you entered into `./terraform/variables.tf`).
+- Replace the `sdb.amazonaws.com` URL with the SDB URL corresponding to your AWS region (the one you entered into `./terraform/variables.tf`).
+[Here's the list of the SimpleDB URLs for each AWS region.](https://docs.aws.amazon.com/general/latest/gr/rande.html#sdb_region)

 - Go to your AWS management dashboard and open the IAM service.
 If you do not have an AWS account, create one and add your billing details.